cjdbarlow/bedside-notebook/anaesthesia/vascular/carotid.md

-Resection of ICA plaque to reduce the risk of embolic stroke in patients with ICA stenosis between 60 and 90%.
-May be performed:
+Resection of ICA plaque to reduce the risk of embolic stroke in patients with ICA stenosis.
+Performed:
+* To reduce risk of embolic stroke
+Indication (and risk) depends on degree of stenosis:
+	* No risk at 100% occlusion
+	* Symptomatic stenosis between 70-99%
+	Symptomatic if:
+		* Focal neurological disease
+		* Sudden onset
+		* Appropriate distribution
+	* Symptomatic moderate stenosis between 50-69%
+	Depends on patient factors.
+	* Asymptomatic patient between 80-99%
+	Provided surgical risk of CVA is ⩽3%.
-* Under GA
+* Under GA or regional
+Broadly; no major difference provided technique is done well.
+	* Regional:
+		* Pros:
+			* Best neurological monitoring
+			* Reduces haematoma
+			Lower BP during closure and emergence.
+			* Avoids risks of airway intervention
+			* Lower shunt rate
-* Under regional anaesthesia
+		* Cons:
-Allows neurological monitoring, but requires:
 			* Surgeon comfort
 			* Patient compliance
+			* Risk of conversion to GA with limited access to head
+			* Risks of siting blocks
+			* Anxious patient and myocardial stress
+	* GA:
+		* Pros:
+			* Immobility
+			* Controlled ventilation
+			* Attenuated stress response
+		* Cons:
+			* Limited neurological monitoring
+			* Intraoperative hypotension
+			* Delayed GA recovery may mask neurological complications

 ##Considerations
+Get SET:
+* Centre must have M&M of <6%
+Stroke risk of procedure must be substantially less than that of doing nothing.

 * A
 	* LMA may reduce carotid blood flow - consider using ETT.
 	* Head is inaccessible during surgery
 * C
+	* Arterial line required
 	* Co-existing CVS disease
+	Particularly HTN.
+	* Plan for management of cross-clamping
 		* Accurate measurement of normal BP
 		Measure in both arms, and target the highest intraoperatively.
+	* Haemodynamic management
+		* Impaired autoregulation after VA
+		* Altered baroreceptor activity following carotid surgery
 * D
-	* Use of cerebral monitoring
+	* Use of cerebral perfusion monitoring
+		* **Regional techniques**
+		Deficits may present as:
+			* Immediate unconsciousness upon clamping
+			* Immediate subtle deficit
+			* Delayed deficient
+			Typically related to hypoperfusion.
+		* EEG monitoring
+			* Commence prior to anaesthesia
+			* Usually requires an electrophysiologist
+			* Less affected by TIVA than volatile
+			* Best predictor of cerebral ischaemia with low-stump pressure
+		* SSEPs
+		Usually bilateral median nerve.
+		* Transcranial doppler
+		Monitors both flow and **emboli**.
+Disadvantages:
+			* Operator dependent
+			* Placed near surgical site
+		* Cerebral oximetry
+			* Monitors anterior circulation
+			* Non-quantitative
+		* Jugular venous bulb oximetry
+		* Stump pressure
+		Transducing distal carotid stump as an indicator of efficacy of cerebral perfusion.
+			* Less commonly performed now
+			* Ischaemia is rare when stump pressure is **>40-50mmHg**
+		* Regional CBF
+		Generally unavailable.
 	* CVA recency
 	Reperfusion within **one month** of the original infarct may lead to haemorrhagic transformation of ischaemic brain.
+		* Reasonable to perform surgery within 2 weeks if no specific contraindications
 	* Regional technique
 	Involves:
 		* Choice of anaesthesia